shapeshift/lib/packages/asset-service/README.md

 ## Blacklist usage

-You can contribute to blacklist a flagged token by adding his [caip19](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-19.md) to the [blacklist.json](https://github.com/shapeshift/lib/blob/main/packages/asset-service/src/generateAssetData/blacklist.json) list.
+You can contribute to blacklist a flagged token by adding its [caip19](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-19.md) to the [blacklist.json](https://github.com/shapeshift/lib/blob/main/packages/asset-service/src/generateAssetData/blacklist.json) list.

 ## Overriding the description of an asset